gao-hongnan/omniverse/_sources/dsa/searching_algorithms/binary_search/concept.md

 Auxiliary space complexity is the extra space or temporary space used by an algorithm.
-In the case of recursive binary search, we still only need three variables to hold the left, right, and middle indices (`l`, `r`, `mid_index`).
+In the case of recursive binary search, we still only need three variables to hold the left, right, and middle indices (`l`, `r`, `m`).
 These variables occupy constant space, so the auxiliary space complexity is
 $\mathcal{O}(1)$ per recursive call.

 However, because this is a recursive function, we also have to consider the